 |Premium Network||Price p/m|

-One of the nicer parts of the interface is how well these premium channels integrate with the rest of the service.
-For example, Hulu does provide separate sections for those who just want to navigate directly to a premium network to see what’s new or to continue watching a show or movie they’ve already started.
+One of the nicer parts of the interface is how well these premium channels integrate with the rest of the experience.
+For example, Hulu does provide separate sections for those who just want to navigate directly to a premium network to see what’s new, or to continue watching a show or movie they’ve already started.

 However, premium content is also integrated with the other content, making switching between premium and non-premium videos super easy.

 The sheer amount of content all housed within the one app and integrated so well genuinely adds to the experience.
 Overall, if access to as much content as possible is a major selling point, then this is one of the main reasons to consider Hulu’s live TV service.

 One area that’s often overlooked when choosing between live TV services is cloud DVR, but it’s an important part of the decision-making process.
 The good news is that Hulu is fairly generous with its cloud DVR.
 It is not the best, but all things considered, it is one of the better recording experiences available.

 A major positive is that Hulu includes 50 hours of cloud DVR for free with the standard live TV subscription.
 In addition, Hulu does not limit how long a user can keep recordings for.
 Navigating and managing the DVR is also fairly simple, with the list located under the “My Stuff” section.